1 Corinthians Chapter Six

 When we accept Jesus Christ as our Lord and Savior, He comes and lives inside of us through the Holy Spirit.
 We become one with Him in that He will guide our every step and even our every thought if we are focused on Him.

-Flee from sexual immorality.
-All other sins a man commits are outside his body, but he who sins sexually sins against his own body.
-Do you not know that your body is a temple of the Holy Spirit, who is in you, whom you received from God?
+Run from sexual immorality!
+Every other sin a person commits is outside the body, but the fornicator sins against his own body.
+Or don't you know that your body is a temple for the Ruach HaKodesh who lives inside you, whom you received from God?

 We defile the temple of God (our bodies) when we commit sexual sin.
 Because of the Holy Spirit that lives in us, we are constantly being made holy (set apart for God's use) and, so, sexual sin has no place in our lives.